-Some of the routes will require up to three days so you may want to break it up over the ten days.
-Feel free to join in where and when you can.
+Feel free to use or adapt these routes.
+Some of the routes are long enough to take a few days.
 All the routes follow National or Regional and District Walks which should be clearly marked.

 The Google map below includes the four routes, with stops marked along the way.
 Zoom in to explore the routes or view full screen.
 These routes have been mapped out as accurately as possible, but it is highly recommended you carry a map with you.

-The four routes makes a cross shape the length and the breadth of the Diocese, but if it does not cross your parish why not choose a route of your own to join up, or try walking in a completely different part of the diocese to meet new people?
+The four routes makes a cross shape the length and the breadth of the Diocese, but if it does not cross your parish why not choose a route of your own to join up, or try walking in a completely different part of the diocese?

 The suggested routes are:

 - FROM THE SOUTH following the Severn Way along the river taking in Upton, Severn Stoke, Kempsey.
 Distance 15 miles 1-2 days.
-Revd Jonathan Kimber (Director of Ministry & Discipleship) will be starting at Upton upon Severn on 3 June.
 There is a good cycle route 45 /445 as an alternative.